Seven tips for the newly diagnosed.

 And you will too.

-What do you wish someone had told you after your diagnosis?
+What piece of advice do you wish someone had given you early on?

 If you liked this post, please share it.
 Thank you!